microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 While you could  do a quick sort in Excel to find those outliers, which are probably typos.
 Let's continue the visualization process by working from within the plot.

-Add labels to the y-axis to show what kind of birds are in question:
+Add labels to the x-axis to show what kind of birds are in question:

 ```
 plt.title('Max Wingspan in Centimeters')